Government court fees to increase in 2024

 Link copied to clipboard

 On January 26th, the UK government proposed increasing court fees by 10% in a bid to recoup an extra £42 million annually.
 Following a government consultation on April 2nd, it’s been announced that some court fees are set to rise while others aren't.
-The exact date of when these changes come into action is not yet confirmed but it could be May.
+These changes come into action on 1st May 2024.

 What does this mean for divorce and separation?